 Answer: Texas Business and Commerce Code §502.002 requires that a cash register receipt or other documents issued by a retailer for a credit card or debit card business transaction only reflect the last four digits of an account number.
 Expiration dates are prohibited from being printed.

 Question: When can I have access to deposits made into my account?

 Answer: The 1987 federal "Expedited Funds Availability Act" (Regulation CC) sets forth the maximum number of business days that funds may be held for collection (see below).
 Exceptions are permitted in special circumstances; however, the customer must be notified at the time the deposit is made as to the reason for and length of time of the hold period.
 Examples of special circumstances which could result in a longer hold period include: new accounts, large deposits, re-deposited checks, repeated overdrafts and doubts as to the collectibility of the deposited item.
-A reasonable period of time is defined as 1 additional business day for "on-us" checks, 5 additional business days for local checks, and 6 additional business days for non-local checks.

 |Type of Deposit||Maximum Hold||Available Next Day|

 |Non-Local Check||Next Day||

 |New Account||Bank's Discretion||Up to $5,000 on cash or U.S. Treasury Checks|

 |Non-local||7 business days||Must be made available as if the check were not a large deposit.
 If a special hold is placed on funds, then $200 can be made available on the next day and $4,800 can be made available on the 5th day.
 The remainder will be made available on the 7th day.|